top of page

 sensory and physical

 At MCPA we aim to support children with sensory and physical needs as much as possible.
-For children with physical needs, we take the advice from other trained professionals very seriously.
-Wherever possible we aim to complete physiotherapy and occupational therapy sessions according to plans provided by professionals involved.
+For children with physical needs, we are stringent in our training and follow advice from external professionals.
+Wherever possible we complete physiotherapy and occupational therapy sessions according to plans provided by professionals involved.
+These are delivered by members of staff who have been trained by external professionals on the need of the individual child.
 The building is accessible for wheelchair users and other equipment, with plenty of space and a lift up to the first floor.
+We also have spacious changing facilities and follow the school’s intimate care policy.

 We are prepared to support and add provisions for children who may have a visual impairment or a hearing impairment.
 In this case, through a Doctor’s referral or with parental consent, we would be in contact with the sensory support service and will implement what they have suggested.